Depression Counselling

 You may have feelings of worthlessness, guilt, helplessness or weakness.
 You may be feeling stuck or trapped.

-You may have an overwhelming sense of self-hatred, despair or sadness or perhaps loss of hope.
+You may have an overwhelming sense of self-hatred, despair, sadness or loss of hope.

 Thoughts